 Conclusion:Evaluation of serum concentration of trace elements shows that the concentration of two elements of zinc and copper in diabetes is significant and can be an appropriate marker for the probability of diabetes.
 Decreased zinc levels and unchanged levels of chromium and magnesium in diabetic serum should be sought for other factors such as individual conditions, urinary incontinence and Interventional factors that require further study.

-Received: 2019/12/5 | Accepted: 2019/12/5 | Published: 2019/12/5
+Cellular and molecular Received: 2019/12/5 | Accepted: 2019/12/5 | Published: 2019/12/5